Polynomial size linear programs for problems in P: Polytopes for decision problems

 \subsection{Polytopes for decision problems and weak extended formulations}

 The basic ideas above can be extended to arbitrary polynomial time decision problems.
-Let $X$ denote a poly-time decision problem defined on binary input vectors $x=(x_1,...,x_q)$, and an additional bit $w_x$, where $w_x=1$ if $x$ results in a "yes" answer and $w_x=0$ otherwise.
+Let $X$ denote a polynomial time decision problem defined on binary input vectors $x=(x_1,...,x_q)$, and an additional bit $w_x$, where $w_x=1$ if $x$ results in a ``yes'' answer and $w_x=0$ if $x$ results in a ``no'' answer.
 We define the polytope $P$ as:

 For a given binary input vector $\bar{x}$ we define the vector $c=(c_{j})$ by:

 and let $d$ be a constant such that $0 < d \leqslant 1/2$.
 As before we construct an LP: